UKCloud/documentation/articles/other/other-ref-sites-regions-zones.md

 ## Introduction

 This guide explains how we've designed the UKCloud platform using sites, regions and zones to enable you to design a highly-available and disaster-tolerant cloud solution that meets your specific requirements for resilience.
-The diagram below shows the relationship between sites, regions and zones and provides a broad indication the purpose of each.
+The diagram below shows the relationship between sites, regions and zones and provides a broad indication as to the purpose of each.

 ![Platform overview](images/fig1_platform_overview.png)